 - Level term insurance: Both the premiums and the death benefit remain constant over the policy’s life with this form of term coverage.
 Level term insurance usually lasts for anywhere from 10 to 30 years.

-- Decreasing term insurance: This type of term insurance, usually used to cover a shrinking debt such as a mortgage, is less expensive because the death benefit slowly decreases over time.
+- Decreasing term insurance: This type of term insurance, usually used to cover a shrinking debt such as a mortgage, is typically less expensive because the death benefit slowly decreases over time.

 - Guaranteed renewable term insurance: This type of term coverage allows the policyholder to renew the policy at the end of the term without having to undergo a medical exam or prove insurability again.
 It is more expensive overall, and it is important to note that the policy premiums will still increase with each successive term.
 A yearly renewable term is a form of guaranteed renewable term coverage.